someobserver/recurgence/math/09-recurgent-field-equations/03-attractors-and-transitions/index.md

 - $K(p,q,t) = \frac{R_{ijk}(p,q,t)}{1 + d(p,q)}$ is a non-local recursive coupling kernel,
 - $d(p,q)$ is a metric on $\mathcal{M}$.

-Entangled transitions are typified by the emergence of the following flow topologies:
+Entangled transitions are characterized by the appearance of the following flow topologies:

 1. **Vortex Formation**: Non-vanishing curl in multiple regions,
    $$